fjukstad/thesis/minor-revision.md

     the related work

 ## Chaoter 1
-- Expand 1.1 w/ forskerstandpunkt
+- [x] Expand 1.1 w/ forskerstandpunkt : Add paragraph on high-throughput and why important to care about analyses

 ## Chapter 2

 Introduction

 - [x] Describe the demands of the users.
-- [ ] Highlight what impact such systems will have on the scientific community. i.e. broader impact on other groups etc.
+- [x] Highlight what impact such systems will have on the scientific community. i.e. broader impact on other groups etc.

 Discussion